YanfengZhaoMakeX/YanfengZhaoMakeX.github.io/_pages/about.md

 ---
 About
 ======
 I am a Ph.D. student in the Department of Computer Science at Florida State University, where I work as a Research Assistant in the MakeX Lab.
 My research focuses on human-computer interaction, wearable technology, and ubiquitous computing.
-I hold a bachelor's degree in Electronic Systems Engineering from a joint program between Northwest University and the University of Essex.
+I obtained a bachelor's degree in Electronic Systems Engineering from a joint program between Northwest University and the University of Essex.

 Education Experience